-We are all afraid of having it and will do anything to get rid of it including chewing gum 24/7.
-So lets take a closer look at this topic and find out why we get this and how to get rid of it.
+We are all afraid of having it and will do anything to eliminate it, including chewing gum 24/7.
+So let's take a closer look at this topic.
+Find out why we get this and how to get rid of it.

-When we think of bad breath we tell ourselves maybe it was what we just ate, or maybe we did a naughty and didn't floss last night and you are correct.
-There are a number of things that contribute to this.
-Halitosis is the medical term used for bad breath.
+When we think of bad breath, we tell ourselves maybe it was what we just ate, or perhaps we did a naughty and didn't floss last night, and you are correct.
+Several things contribute to this.
+First, Halitosis is the medical term used for bad breath.

 Contributing factors that can lead to bad breath include:

-There are a number of things you can do to get rid of bad breath.
-The most obvious one is practicing good oral hygiene.
-This means regularly flossing and brushing your teeth twice daily (2 minutes at a time) and using mouth wash and don't forget to use a tongue scraper to remove bacteria from your tongue.
+There are several things you can do to get rid of bad breath.
+The most obvious one is practising good oral hygiene.
+This means regularly flossing and brushing your teeth twice daily (2 minutes at a time).
+And using mouthwash, and don't forget to use a tongue scraper to remove bacteria from your tongue.

 Staying hydrated is so important.
-It promotes saliva production which keeps your mouth clean.
-This is why even though we love alcohol and coffee these drinks actually slow down the production of saliva causing bad breath.
+It promotes saliva production, which keeps your mouth clean.
+This is why even though we love alcohol and coffee, these drinks actually slow down saliva production, causing bad breath.

-We know this is a hard habit to kick but quitting smoking will also get rid of bad breath.
-Smoking causes gum disease and dry mouth which are leading causes in odour.
+We know this is a hard habit to kick but quitting smoking will eliminate bad smelly breath.
+Smoking causes gum disease and dry mouth, leading causes of odour.

-Last but not least, those regular checkups with your Local dentist in Melbourne CBD every six months for a scale and clean will definitely help reduce bad breath as they remove a lot of the bacteria and plaque build up that we cant do even if we do practice good oral hygiene.
+Last but not least, those regular check-ups with your local dentist every six months for a Teeth cleaning will definitely help reduce bad breath.
+They remove many bacteria and plaque build-up that we cant do even if we practice good oral hygiene.

-If you're concerned about bad breath or feel like you've tried everything speak to your dentist and they will put you on the right path.
+If you're concerned about it or feel like you've tried everything, speak to your dentist, and they will put you on the right path.